mrsafacon/vr_hackysack/README.md

 Reset - R

 ## Scripts ##
 __hack-preload.js__ -  Components that need do be loaded before the game scene is loaded.
-Defined [A-Frame custom components](https://aframe.io/docs/master/introduction/writing-a-component.html) that generated custom Three.js materials to apply to the glTF models.
+Custom [A-Frame components](https://aframe.io/docs/master/introduction/writing-a-component.html) that generate and modify Three.js materials to apply to the glTF models.
 __hack-main.js__ -  The main game loop, button input, animation and other main functionality.
 __hack-kicks.js__ - The raycasting and physics involved with each kick.
 __hack-domeManager.js__ - Manages the rotation for each of the wireframe domes.